souravrs999/primary-build/README.md

 ### Heroku hosted app
-Visit the link [srs-oman] (https://srs-oman.herokuapp.com/) to see the project
+Visit the link [app] (https://srs-oman.herokuapp.com/) to see the project

 ## Installation